 An explanation of any error or warning messages appearing in the simulation tool output; and

 A certification signed by the builder providing the building component characteristics of the proposed design as given in Table C407.5.1(1).

+Documentation of the reduction in energy use associated with on-site renewable energy.

 C407.5 Calculation procedure.
 Except as specified by this section, the standard reference design and proposed design shall be configured and analyzed using identical methods and techniques.